-The core elements we propose to continue with from the 2016 methodology are :
+The core elements we propose to continue with from the 2016 and 2017 methodologies are:

-Core Principles Rationale 1.
-Weighted average costs per stream will be the base cost for each stream.
-Actual collection and treatment cost and tonnage information will be provided by schemes from which the operator will calculate the weighted average base cost per stream.
-This ensures the base cost is representative of the situation across the UK.
-2. To increase the base cost by an escalator factor so that compliance fees increase for greater tonnage shortfalls.
-The escalator is based on the tonnage shortfall that a scheme applies for against the national target for that stream rather than the individual scheme target.
-The escalator provides a greater encouragement to take reasonable steps to meet scheme targets for higher tonnage shortfalls.
-All schemes with the same tonnage shortfall will pay the same fee regardless of scheme size, which better reflects the national requirements.
 3. To add to the escalated base fee in each stream an additional cost to properly represent the direct operational management costs necessarily incurred by collecting schemes in managing and administering WEEE collection and treatment arrangements.
 These would include, for example, the direct costs of preparing and managing contracts, visiting and auditing sites, managing relationships with AATFs and the necessary mandatory reporting.
 Other more general scheme management overheads are specifically excluded.

-Valpak expects that operational management cost will be of the order £3.00 to £6.00 per tonne, depending on scheme circumstances.
+This is also in line with Defra's decision to apply a cost per tonne fee to the JTa proposal for 2017.

 4. Providing cost data for all streams collected is a condition of using the fee.

 This is to ensure there is a viable data set available on which to base the fee.

 5. A third party independent body be appointed to administer the fee and audit the data.

 Third party administration will prevent any conflict of interest and ensure confidentiality.
 The role will include fund collection and dispersal of funds.

 The requirement for independent audit will ensure data accuracy.

-The enhancements and modifications we are now proposing for 2017 are summarized below:

-Enhancement

-Rationale

-- To include the potential (depending on actual cost data provided) for a fee for a stream to be zero. - There have been considerable movements in scrap metal prices over the past 12 to 24 months which may mean that collecting schemes could be in a position to receive income from their collections, depending on contractual arrangements. - 2.
-A different base fee is calculated to apply to schemes wishing to use the compliance fee depending on whether or not they are a member of the PCS Balancing Scheme (PBS) or a similar arrangement for dealing with regulation 34 requests.
+6. A different fee is calculated to apply to schemes wishing to use the compliance fee depending on whether or not they are a member of the PCS Balancing Scheme (PBS) or a similar arrangement for dealing with regulation 34 requests.

 Members of the PBS (a voluntary agreement between schemes to deal fairly with regulation 34 requests) incur additional Local Authority collection costs in accordance with their market share.
 Some schemes are not members of the PBS and so are unlikely to requested to carry out any regulation 34 collections and therefore not incur the costs.
 If a non-PBS member scheme wishes to use the compliance fee then its shortfall can be at least partly attributed to its failure to participate in the PBS.
-As a result it is fair that the base compliance fee for such schemes should be set at a higher level compared to PBS member schemes.
+As a result, it is fair that the base compliance fee for such schemes should be set at a higher level compared to PBS member schemes.

-- in any particular stream at year end fall below the level of national target set then a proportion of any compliance fee tonnage applied for by a scheme would be calculated at the base fee and any further tonnage fee escalated in accordance with the formula described. - It would be unduly punitive for schemes and their members to pay escalated compliance fees where, despite best intentions, at least part of the reason is that national collections have fallen short of targets and insufficient WEEE is available for collection.
+7. In the event that national collections in any particular stream at year end fall below the level of national target set then a proportion of any compliance fee tonnage applied for by a scheme would be calculated at the base fee and any further tonnage fee escalated in accordance with the formula described.

+It would be unduly punitive for schemes and their members to pay escalated compliance fees where, despite best intentions, at least part of the reason is that national collections have fallen short of targets and insufficient WEEE is available for collection.

-4. In the unlikely event of an application being made to use the compliance fee for a particular stream but where none of the participating schemes are able to provide actual collection cost data, the administrator should use the base fee from the 2016 methodology.
+8. In the unlikely event of an application being made to use the compliance fee for a particular stream but where none of the participating schemes are able to provide actual collection cost data, the administrator should use the base fee from the 2017 methodology.

-This was a potential difficulty with the methodology for 2016 but adopting this approach is a practical way to deal with the eventuality for 2017.
+This was a potential difficulty with the methodology for 2016 but adopting this approach is a practical way to deal with the eventuality for 2018.